jagh/enerGyPU/README.md

-# enerGyPU
-enerGyPU monitor for power consumption on Multi-GPU
+# enerGyPU monitor for power consumption on Multi-GPU
 ----------------------------------------------------------------------------------------
 "testing" version is unstable branch of the master project eea-uis/energypu in git://forge.sc3.uis.edu.co/eea-uis/energypu.git